Helpful prior learning:

 The impact of public development banks depends on their mission, governance, and accountability.
 When guided by clear public goals and open decision-making, as in KfW’s renewable energy programmes, they can drive lasting change.
 Without strong public leadership, however, they risk supporting harmful industries like fossil fuels or mining.
 Public oversight is essential to make sure they serve a regenerative economy.

-Credit guidance means governments or central banks influence where commercial banks lend, shaping their behaviour.
+Credit guidance means states or central banks influence where commercial banks lend, shaping their behaviour.
 Credit guidance was widely used after WWII.
 France, South Korea, and Japan all used credit guidance to support key manufacturing sectors to grow their economies.
 Today, it’s being revived for climate and wellbeing goals.

 Green and social credit guidance can: